Peter-Dated-Projects/state-machine-IDE/README.md

 A visual, node-based integrated development environment (IDE) for designing and generating object-oriented state machine code.
 Users can create complex state transitions using an intuitive graphical interface, and automatically generate Python class definitions through backend AST parsing.

+## Idea

+This project came out of a simple need—wanting a faster, more visual way to write and test state machines.
+We kept running into the same bottleneck while switching between diagrams and handwritten Python code.
+Thus we came up with a tool that lets you draw your logic and get working code instantly.
+The goal was to make something clean, usable, and helpful for both quick prototyping and long-term projects.

 ---

 ## Technology Stack